fuse-lang/fuse-lang.github.io/_docs/compatblity.md

 ### Syntax

-`Fuse` syntax tries to be compatible with `Lua 5.1` to some extent but we do not want to get 100% compatibility at the cost of inheriting all of the technical debt.
-Instead, we are aiming for a similar enough language that makes porting current `Lua` codebases one module at a time possible.
+Fuse syntax tries to be compatible with `Lua 5.1` to some extent but we do not want to get 100% compatibility at the cost of inheriting all of the technical debt.
+Instead, we are aiming for a similar enough language that makes porting current Lua codebases one module at a time possible.
-To provide such interoperability between `Fuse` and its target runtimes we have made sure to only support the highest common denominator between all of the different flavors of `Lua` so we can do things such as writing our code to run on `Lua 5.4` in customer's machine and have it on `LuaJIT` in production server.
+To provide such interoperability between Fuse and its target runtimes we have made sure to only support the highest common denominator between all of the different flavors of `Lua` so we can do things such as writing our code to run on `Lua 5.4` in customer's machine and have it on `LuaJIT` in production server.

 ### Limited Global Scope

-Having global scopes in your files and especially having them as the default behavior of variable definition is reasonable in smaller codebases but since `Lua` is one of the most loved scripting languages and is so easy to embed in any project we are seeing a multitude of projects that have adopted `Lua` for their scripting needs as their domain-specific language.
+Having global scopes in your files and especially having them as the default behavior of variable definition is reasonable in smaller codebases but since Lua is one of the most loved scripting languages and is so easy to embed in any project we are seeing a multitude of projects that have adopted Lua for their scripting needs as their domain-specific language.

-We think that global scopes by default aren't one of those features that would help us to achieve our goals Since it only makes sense in the context of header files, which may be one of the reasons behind the origin of this decision from `Lua` team in the birth of the language.
+We think that global scopes by default aren't one of those features that would help us to achieve our goals Since it only makes sense in the context of header files, which may be one of the reasons behind the origin of this decision from Lua team in the birth of the language.
-It would've made sense for the early days of `Lua` but with the mass adoption of the language, We have seen a lot of abuse via bad use of global scope (or at times naive use).
+It would've made sense for the early days of Lua but with the mass adoption of the language, We have seen a lot of abuse via bad use of global scope (or at times naive use).

 Other than that it makes it hard to reason about dependencies and the origin of global variables in any given project.

 But we cannot entirely remove global variables even tho it makes the inner workings of a reliable module system much easier and straightforward.
-There are already a lot of libraries written for `Lua` that are using the global scope and by isolating `Fuse` from accessing to global scope we are definitely going to break some legacy codes which is something we do not desire.
+There are already a lot of libraries written for Lua that are using the global scope and by isolating Fuse from accessing to global scope we are definitely going to break some legacy codes which is something we do not desire.

-So what we propose is keeping the global scope but it is no longer the default scope of our variables, For example instead of doing the following in the `Lua`:
+So what we propose is keeping the global scope but it is no longer the default scope of our variables, For example instead of doing the following in the Lua:

 ```lua
 global_variable = "I'm a global variable"